farcasterxyz/hub-monorepo/packages/js/docs/Builders.md

 # Builders

-Factories that construct and sign Farcaster Messages which can be broadcast to Hubs.
+Builders are factory methods that construct and sign Farcaster Messages which can be broadcast to Hubs.

 ## Prerequisites